climateinteractive/enroads-guide/docs/guide/coal.rst

 Slider Settings
 ---------------

+The following table highlights the numerical ranges for the qualitative input levels of the main coal slider.
+Each of the energy supply sliders is set to reflect a similar percentage cost increase or decrease for each input level.

 ================================================ ================= ============ ============ =============== ==========
 \                                                very highly taxed highly taxed taxed        **status quo**  subsidized
 ================================================ ================= ============ ============ =============== ==========